Mqabba

-Mqabba (L-Imqabba) is a town in the Southern Region of Malta.
-It has a traditional Maltese village layout, with a population of about 3,300 inhabitants.
+Mqabba (L-Imqabba) is a town in the Western Region of Malta.
+It has a traditional Maltese village layout, with a population of about 3,339 inhabitants, as of January 2019.
 The focal point is the Parish Church of the Assumption, found at the core of the village.
 It has two band clubs, a number of gardens and a list of national monuments.
+The motto of the village is 'Non Nisi Per Ardua' which translates into 'Only with Ability'.